 By Tanya Agrawal

-Seven of the 11 major S&P sectors were higher, with the financial index's 0.40 percent rise leading the advancers.
+Five of the 11 major S&P sectors were higher, with defensive sectors such as real estate and consumer staples leading the gainers.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)